 Logistics involved in filming Bwindi Impenetrable National Park

-It is paramount to note that the filming permits for Bwindi impenetrable forest allows you to take 4-5 working days.
-And before you go filming in Uganda, there is need to take approval from the Uganda Media Council as well as the Uganda Communications Commission.
+It is paramount to note that the filming permits for Bwindi impenetrable forest allow you to take 4-5 working days.
+And before you go film in Uganda, there is a need to take approval from the Uganda Media Council as well as the Uganda Communications Commission.
 If you are interested in filming for a month or more, then you are required to process a Media Accreditation Card and this can be issued by the Uganda Media Council.

-Here at Mumwe global safaris, we pride in providing a wide range of professional and groomed Fixers who strive hard to ensure that your documentary shoot stand your targets.
+Here at Mumwe global safaris, we pride in providing a wide range of professional and groomed Fixers who strive hard to ensure that your documentary shoot stands your targets.